Assignments with Sample Additional Questions

 Specialized transduction?
 What is the outcome of specialized transduction?

-Be able to define or describe the function of these terms: oligonucleotides,
+Be able to define or describe the following terms: polymerase chain

 EXAM II (LECTURES 12-19)